Professional Pilot Frequently Asked Questions

 Many scholarships are offered through the College of Agriculture and Applied Sciences.
 This year, the college awarded over one million dollars in scholarships to undergraduate students.
 Continuing undergraduate students may apply for college and departmental scholarships during the month of January.
 You will find instructions for the online applications at the College of Agriculture and Applied Sciences website.
 New freshmen and transfer students should apply for scholarships through the Office of Admissions.
 USU Aviation is connected to many aviation groups that offer scholarships.
 Advisors and faculty will announce these scholarships as they become available.

-All students need an FAA medical certificate before they can start flying with USU.
-While only a third-class medical is required for student pilots, we recommend a first-class medical certification as that is what most employers will require later on.
-We need to verify several documents before a student can fly.
-These are gathered the first week of the semester by airport staff: FAA medical certificate, student pilot license, and TSA documents
+The FAA medical is a prerequisite for flight classes.
+All students must verify a current medical with an advisor before they can register for flight courses.
+While only a third-class medical is required for student pilots, we recommend a first-class medical as that is what most employers will require.
+Airport staff will verify/scan all the documents a student needs in the first week of the semester: FAA medical certificate, student pilot license, and TSA documents.
+More information about each can be found on the flight requirements page.
+These documents need to be in the student’s possession in order to fly.

 View Flight Requirements

-All students will need to purchase and/or own flight uniforms, checklists, a Pilot Operating Handbook (POH), FAA charts and publications, navigation plotter and E6B, logbook, and headset.
+All students will need flight uniforms, checklists, an Airplane Flight Manual (AFM), FAA charts and publications, navigation plotter and E6B, logbook, and headset.
 Most of these items are available for purchase at USU Dispatch.
 More details can be found in the USU Flight Operations Manual.

 USU Aviation has working relationships with many regional airlines.
 SkyWest, Envoy, and Horizon are the most notable.
 These airlines have written agreements with USU Aviation.
 They make regular visits to campus to speak with students and conduct interviews.
 Republic Airways, Piedmont, Mesa, GoJet, and Endeavor are a few others who connect with the program and our students.

 Nearly every regional airline has some kind of pipeline or cadet program.
 Most have signing bonuses or tuition reimbursement programs.
-The amounts vary from $12,500 to $20,000+.
+The amounts vary.
 Students can learn about these opportunities at the annual Fall Career Fair and Spring Career Conference hosted by the aviation program.

 Graduates leave USU with about 300 flight hours.
 From there, the path varies based on their emphasis.